ryanramage/casern/README.md

 Casern is for server side redux, when you need a lot of little state machines.
 For example handling chatbot states across thousands of conversations.

+This project has been used succesfully for 1000's of parallel chatbot states.

 The structure of data flow is based on [barracks](https://www.npmjs.com/package/barracks).
 In casern, the state is persistent, and you can have many state machines.

 "A casern is a military barracks in a garrison town"